 Smaller, regional internet providers sometimes suffer a little in the value department.
 Either the pricing is good but the speeds offered aren’t up to snuff, or the speeds are fast but the price is outrageous.
 Metronet bucks this trend.
 In fact, the 1 gig plan actually starts out at a lower price than most competitors and less than half the national benchmark for similar plans (1).

-You do have the standard rate hikes after the first 6-24 months, but the lack of equipment fees helps offset this.
+You do have the standard rate hikes after the first 6-24 months, however.
 Competing internet providers sometimes offer small perks that make them more attractive, but Metronet definitely holds its own.

 Overall, Ziply offers fast fiber internet at great prices.
 Its slowest plans (50 Mbps and 200 Mbps) are the best value, priced at 25% and 33% of the national benchmark, respectively.
 (1) Its 1 gig plan is relatively more expensive, but it still comes in under 45% of the national benchmark for similar plans.
 After introductory pricing ends, your monthly bill will increase by about $20 per month, but you’ll still pay less than average.
 Plus, you’ll get unlimited data.